Feng Zhang

-Feng Zhang (张锋 (Zhāng Fēng); born October 22, 1981) is a Chinese-American biochemist.
-Zhang currently holds the James and Patricia Poitras Professorship in Neuroscience at the McGovern Institute for Brain Research and in the departments of Brain and Cognitive Sciences and Biological Engineering at the Massachusetts Institute of Technology.
-He also has appointments with the Broad Institute of MIT and Harvard (where he is a core member).
-He is most well known for his central role in the development of optogenetics and CRISPR technologies.
+Feng Zhang (张锋 (Zhāng Fēng); born October 22, 1981) is a Chinese-born American biochemist and neuroscientist.
+He is the James and Patricia Poitras Professor of Neuroscience at the Massachusetts Institute of Technology and a core institute member of the Broad Institute of MIT and Harvard.
+He also holds appointments as an investigator at the McGovern Institute for Brain Research, as a professor in the MIT Department of Brain and Cognitive Sciences and Department of Biological Engineering, and as an HHMI investigator.
+Zhang is most well known for his central role in the development of optogenetics and CRISPR technologies.
+In 2025, he was awarded National Medal of Technology and Innovation, the highest honor the United States confers for achievements related to technological progress.